skip to content

 Literature Reviews

-After 4 weeks, MPhil candidates draft a project proposal.
-This provides an opportunity to become accustomed to academic writing and to clarify their research project and the techniques to be used.
+Within 4 weeks, MPhil candidates draft a project proposal.
+This provides an opportunity to become accustomed to academic writing and clarify their research project and the techniques to be used.

 Posters and Presentations

-All postgraduate students are asked to give a seminar in their first year.
-The first year seminar is a good opportunity for students to present an outline of their research, including the background to the project and details of the techniques they intend to use in their research.
+The first-year seminar is a good opportunity for students to present an outline of their research, including the project's background and results to date.

 Placements

-The Department has a number of projects which involve collaboration with Partner Institutes including the Sainsbury Laboratory, NIAB (National Institute of Agricultural Botany), BAS (British Antarctic Survey), and international conservation organisations based in the David Attenborough Building (i.e. UCCRI).
-The Department has also a number of links with industry and/or breeding organisations.
-Placements will be dependent on the availability of a supervisor and project.
+The department has several projects that involve collaboration with Partner Institutes, including the Sainsbury Laboratory, NIAB (National Institute of Agricultural Botany), BAS (British Antarctic Survey), and international conservation organisations based in the David Attenborough Building (e.g., UCCRI).
+The department also has several links with industry and/or breeding organisations.
+Placements will be dependent on the availability of a Supervisor and project.

 Feedback

 After the end of each term, the primary supervisors are asked to provide a brief report on each student's progress via the online feedback and reporting system.
-The report will be made available to students and they will be invited to respond to comments via a termly self-assessment.
-This will allow students to review their own progress and to highlight any difficulties they feel they are facing.
+The report will be available to students, who will be invited to respond to comments via a termly self-assessment.
+This will allow students to review their progress and highlight any difficulties they face.

 Assessment